worldmobilegroup/aya-node/docs/guide_join_devnet.md

 0x08adcf5c46ac4aab449a35ed71be861bd1242fedab04073f7d686fc138b59252 = ImOnline Key
 ```

-Put this key aside you will need them in the next step.
+Put the keys aside, you will need them in the next step.

 ## Connect to Polkadot-JS Development Front-End